MRI PROSTATE with Contrast (Dynamic) with Spectroscopy

 Patient Preparation Tips

-• Inform the technologist of any allergies, implants, or claustrophobia.
+• Let the technologist know if there are any implants, allergies or claustrophobia.

 Future Perspectives